SliferSkyd/airplane-shooting/README.md

 Besides, some bonus items may be helpful that you can collect them during the game:
 - Heart: heal 1 health point
-- Shield: protect you for 5 seconds (maybe?)
+- Shield: advoid you from all damage for 5 seconds (maybe?)
-- Nuclear Bomb: give you a time to shot 5 bullets at once.
-It's quite hard to explain so experience it in the game.
+- Nuclear Bomb: allow you to shot 5 bullets simultaneously.
+It's quite hard to explain, therefore experience it in the game.

 **NOTE**: Additional features for testers:
-- `SPACE` to open the infinity shield to advoid all damage.
+- `SPACE` to turn on/ off safe mode so you have unlimited time shield and
 - `BACKSPACE` to pass the current level immediately.

 Please don't use these keys to enjoy my game to the fullest.
 Good luck and have fun!